1 to 3 feet tall

 After blooming, the flower’s dome-shaped center matures into a seed head.
 Wind, animals and other natural disturbances spread the seeds.
 New seedlings grow in spring.

-The purple coneflower's scientific name comes from the Greek word echinos meaning hedgehog.
+- The purple coneflower's scientific name comes from the Greek word echinos which means hedgehog.
 This refers to the flower’s spiky, cone-shaped center.

-There are many coneflower cultivars that come in various colors, including white, pink, red and orange.
+- There are many coneflower cultivars which are plants bred for specific traits that come in various colors, including white, pink, red and orange.